MaibornWolff/codecharta/analysis/import/CSVImporter/README.md

 # SourceMonitorImporter

-Generates visualisation data from [SourceMonitor](http://www.campwoodsw.com/sourcemonitor.html) through SourceMonitor's CSV-Export.
+Generates visualisation data from CSV data with header, especially from [SourceMonitor](http://www.campwoodsw.com/sourcemonitor.html) through SourceMonitor's CSV export functionality.

 ## Usage

-### CSV-Import
+### CSV Import for SourceMonitor

 If you have analized your project with SourceMonitor and exported the metric data (for classes only) to a csv-file, you may call the command